JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 Is there a limit to the size of objects that can show this extraordinary behavior?
 Apparently not as nothing in quantum theory puts any limit to this size.
 Even living things (to be tested shortly) are expected to behave likewise.

 Apparently a completely new theory will be necessary.
-Anton Zeilinger, leader of the fullerene experiment team, had this to say: "Something else--some other undiscovered theory--will have to explain what role information plays.
+Anton Zeilinger, leader of the fullerene experiment team, had this to say: “Something else--some other undiscovered theory--will have to explain what role information plays.
 But if you are thinking that this new theory will put us out of our collective misery over the weirdness we see in quantum experiments, think again.
-There's no indication that it shouldn't get weirder."
+There's no indication that it shouldn't get weirder.”

 Items that interest us for the discussion that follows are: Objects that become super-positioned may always and instantaneously be located in non-local space--where they will remain in waiting for such an occasion as being recalled by an observer to normal local space.
 Once made, that recall occurs instantaneously.